Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Related Works

 \subsection{Cross-domain Few-shot Segmentation}

-In real-world scenarios, a domain shift often exists between the training samples (from the source domain) and the data to be predicted (from the target domain), due to differences in data distributions \cite{OTHER-Xu2025}.
-To enhance the practicality of few-shot segmentation, it is necessary to explore domain shift mitigation strategies within the few-shot segmentation framework, which has led to the emergence of cross-domain few-shot segmentation \cite{CDFSS-Lei2022}.
-At present, the domain adaptation process for cross-domain few-shot segmentation has not yet formed a widely accepted standard framework.
-However, existing approaches can be roughly categorized into three types: methods that operate only on the source domain, methods that operate on both the source and target domains, and methods that focus solely on the target domain.
+In real-world scenarios, domain shifts often exist between the training samples (from the source domain) and the data to be predicted (from the target domain) due to differences in data distribution \cite{OTHER-Xu2025}, which has led to the emergence of CD-FSS \cite{CDFSS-Lei2022}.
+At present, existing CD-FSS approaches can be roughly categorized into three types: methods that operate only on the source domain, methods that focus solely on the target domain, and methods that operate on both the source and target domains.